Skip to content

 • When do I feel pressure to perform, please, or fix?

-• What situations bring up the strongest reactions?
+• What situations elicit the strongest reactions?

 2. Reconnect With Your Values